 We recommend that you also apply for a Dutch AIS & MMSI Radio Licence including ATIS, MMSI number and call sign, as many countries require this to be on board your vessel.
 We can provide this license within 24 hours.
 The costs for this are € 149,- per calendar year.
 We can send the Dutch MMSI radio license by courier to you together with your registration.

-Copyright © EC Global Promotions LTD. All Rights Reserved.
+Copyright © Part of TB BOAT SERVICES LTD. All Rights Reserved.